If you’re looking for an enlightening and educational experience, then you should check out some of the best museums in Spain has to offer.

 The National Archaeological Museum is one of the most popular museums in Spain, and for good reason.
 It contains a vast collection of artifacts from across Greece, dating from prehistory to late antiquity.
 This makes it an invaluable resource for anyone interested in ancient Greek history and culture.

 Additionally, the museum is housed in a beautiful building in the center of town, making it a convenient stop for tourists exploring the city.
 If you’re interested in learning more about the history of Spain, the National Archaeological Museum is a must-visit.
 Get your ticket with an audio tour here.

 Address: Carrer Camilo José Cela, s/n, 07014 Palma, Illes Balears, Spain

-Secondly, it has a rich history first serving as the residence of the Kings of Majorca, and afterwards long used as a prison.
-Simply fascinating to learn about.
+Secondly, it has a rich history, first serving as the residence of the Kings of Majorca and afterward long used as a prison.
+It’s simply fascinating to learn about.

-Finally, it is located in a convenient location near the city center of Palma – and Palma is one of the most beautiful cities in Spain.
+Finally, it is located conveniently near the city center of Palma – and Palma is one of the most beautiful cities in Spain.
 If you are interested in visiting this castle, consider doing so on a day when the weather is nice, take an audio tour, and have plenty of time to explore.
 You will not be disappointed!

 See Related: Real, Magical Castles in Fairytales to Visit

 Address: P.º del Gral.
 Martínez Campos, 37, 28010 Madrid, Spain

 The Sorolla Museum is a museum located in Madrid, Spain, that is dedicated to the work of Joaquín Sorolla.
 It was originally the artist’s house and was converted into a museum after the death of his widow.